LumiOpen/dispatcher/examples/autoif/README.md

       --no-followup                          # all turns after the first one (in this case second turn) is just asking to rephrase the output from the first one.
 The dataset does not need to have more than one query (meaning the data in the dataset does not actually need to be a two-turn conversation)
    ```

-   Notes for parameter `--num_of_output_lines`: Each query is randomly paired with as many instructions as needed to reach this number.
+   Notes for parameter `--num_output_lines`: Each query is randomly paired with as many instructions as needed to reach this number.
 The instructions are selected randomly but preserving a uniform distribution across the instructions.
 If the number of queries is lower than num_of_output_lines, the script will repeat queries sequentially to reach the desired number of output lines.

 ### Output Format